dy/sprae/compare.md

 `unpkg.com/@alpinejs/csp` resolves to its CommonJS `main` rather than a browser bundle — compare `dist/cdn.min.js` on both sides or the numbers are not like-for-like.

-Performance: [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) official webdriver-ts harness, both frameworks on the same machine, Chrome 147, 15 samples per benchmark, medians reported — full run 2026-07-28 at sprae v13.8.4 vs Alpine v3.14.7 (the Alpine version pinned by the benchmark's own implementation).
+Performance: the official [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) published run for [Chrome 152](https://krausest.github.io/js-framework-benchmark/2026/chrome152.html), keyed suite, medians of 15 samples.
+Sprae v13.9.1 is in that run, so every framework on this page was measured on one machine in one session — nothing is stitched together from separate runs.
 Memory is the harness's GC'd heap after create-1k; transferred size and first paint are measured by the harness itself.